Category Archives: New Painting Post

 Click here to go to our main website – packed with jigsaw puzzles, prints, interpretive portfolios and lots of other stuff.

 Click here to check out what Nancy’s currently working on with her photography.
-She just opened a new show at Gallery Nine in Port Townsend this month.
+She has a new blog about the Washington State Capitol Campus that’s pretty fun.

 Thanks for reading this week.